Clergy sex abuse has cost Catholic Church $3 billion in settlements

 "I don't like the word healing," said attorney James Stang to NPR, "because it's too much of an individual process; but at the end of the day, that accountability is demonstrated by the payment of money."

-The lawsuits have been filed primarily against diocese and religious orders, which have the kind of auspices over priests that a single parish does not.
+The lawsuits have been filed primarily against dioceses and religious orders, which have the kind of auspices over priests that a single parish does not.

 The Catholic Church assets involved in settlements include cash, stocks, and land.